JuliaLang/julia/doc/src/manual/faq.md

 ### How does Julia define its public API?

-The only interfaces that are stable with respect to [SemVer](https://semver.org/) of `julia` version are the Julia `Base` and standard libraries interfaces described in [the documentation](https://docs.julialang.org/) and not marked as unstable (e.g., experimental and internal).
-Functions, types, and constants are not part of the public API if they are not included in the documentation, _even if they have docstrings_.
+Julia's public API is the behavior described in docstrings of symbols exported from `Base` and the standard libraries.
+Functions, types, and constants are not part of the public API if they are not exported, _even if they have docstrings_.

+You can get a complete list of the symbols exported from a module with `names(MyModule)`.

+Package authors are encouraged to define their public API similarly.

 ### There is a useful undocumented function/type/constant.
 Can I use it?